junymc/junymc.github.io/_posts/2019-10-29-rails_project_-_party_planner.markdown

 ```

-I used `helpers` to reducing repetition of codes so it looks DRY(Don't Repeat Yourself).
+I used `helpers` to reduce repetition of code so it looks DRY(Don't Repeat Yourself).
 You can let the helpers run before you run any actions by adding `before_action` on top of your controller.

 ### Routes

-After set up all the controllers, what we need to do is set the routes.
+After setting up all the controllers we have to set the routes.
 The routes will connect the controllers and views so it dispalys the objects and actions on the browser.
 Since I have `many-to-many` realtionship, I used nested resources.
 My routes looks like below:
 ```
 # app/config/routes.rb